tulasidamarla/algorithms-and-data-structures/datastructures/Trees.md

 Level Order Traversal
 ---------------------
-<<<<<<< HEAD
 Level order traversal traverse elements from root by level.
-It can be implemented as follows.
+It can be implemented as follows.<br>
-1)visit the root
+1)visit the root<br>
-2)keep both the children in a queue.
+2)keep both the children in a queue.<br>
-3)visit the first element in the queue, keep both the children of this in the queue at the end.
+3)visit the first element in the queue, keep both the children of this in the queue at the end.<br>
-4)repeat this until all levels are completed.
+4)repeat this until all levels are completed.<br>

 	private void levelOrderTraversal(BinaryTreeNode<T> root){
 		Deque<BinaryTreeNode<T>> queue=new ArrayDeque<>();